 While most of the crops will be picked for you, some of the more labor-intensive crops are Pick Your Own (PYO).
-These include strawberries, blueberries, raspberries, ground cherries, flowers and herbs.
+These include blueberries, raspberries, flowers and herbs.

 There will always be instructions about how to pick and how much is in your share on chalkboards in the fields.
 Please looks for these boards before you begin picking.
 PYO in the field is by volume, in dry pints and quarts.
-When we post PYO quantities, we will tell you what the volume is (e.g., a quart of strawberries, a pint of blueberries).
+When we post PYO quantities, we will tell you what the volume is (e.g., a half-point of raspberries, or a pint of blueberries).

 What to Bring

-Please bring dry pint and dry quart containers to pick your own crops into.
-The quantities you can pick each week will be posted under the pickup tent and in the field and will be given in pints and quarts.
-Pint and quart containers from the supermarket are perfect for this purpose.
-A one pound container from strawberries is also good.
-Please do not bring the plastic packages that greens come in–they are not a quart size.
-Quart size yogurt containers are useful for picking crops like peas and beans, but aren’t ideal for tender crops like berries.
+Please bring dry half pint, dry pint and dry quart clamshell containers to pick your own crops into.
+The quantities you can pick each week will be posted under the pickup tent and in the field and will be given in half pints, pints, or quarts.
+Pint and quart containers from supermarket berries (including a 1-pound strawberry container) are perfect for this purpose.
+Please do not use the clamshell containers that greens are packaged in; they are not a pint or quart size.

 Take Only Your Share

 Please pick into containers rather than into a bag.
 It can be very difficult to estimate a “pint” or “quart” in a plastic bag.
-The amount of PYO is carefully calculated by your farm staff so if you pick an extra pint, quart or ‘eat’ your share in the field and then bring (another) pint or quart home, this impacts everyone.
+The amount of PYO is carefully calculated by your farm staff so if you pick an extra pint or quart, ‘eat’ your share in the field and then bring (another) pint or quart home, or harvest more flowers than are in the week’s allotment, this impacts everyone.
 Please honor this essential component of your CSA community and your commitment to sustainable agriculture.

 Limits on PYO

 Occasionally, you will be asked not to go into the fields because the crops are wet.
-Picking tomatoes, beans and strawberries when they are wet spreads diseases that are in the soil.
-They splash up onto leaves and are spread by our picking.
-It can be inconvenient to come back another day to pick a crop because it is wet, yet it is necessary to protect the health of our crops.
+Picking crops when they are wet spreads diseases that are in the soil when water or soil splash up onto leaves.
+Although we understand it can be inconvenient to come back another day it it is necessary to keep our plants healthy.

 Children and PYO